Kentucky, KY

 Kentucky HANDS Program #

-The Kentucky Health Access Nurturing Development Services (HANDS) program is a voluntary home visitation program for any new or expectant parents.
-The frequency of visits will be determined by the family’s needs.
+Kentucky's Health Access Nurturing Development Services (HANDS) program is a voluntary home visitation program for any new or expectant parents during the prenatal period until the child is 3 years old.

 Any parent expecting a new baby and residing in Kentucky is eligible.
 Families must be enrolled during pregnancy or anytime before a child is 3 months old.

-If interested, contact your local health department or call (502) 564-3756.
+If you are interested in home visiting program, contact your local health department or call (502) 564-3756.

 Kentucky Home Repair Program #